Saxony: Tourism

-Education
+Education and research

 Saxony has four large universities, six Fachhochschulen (Universities of Applied Sciences) and six art schools.

 TU Dresden is the largest university in Saxony.

 The Dresden University of Technology (TU Dresden), founded in 1828, is one of Germany's oldest universities, and one of the ten largest universities in Germany.
 It is a member of TU9, a consortium of nine leading German Institutes of Technology.

 Leipzig University, founded in 1409, is one of the oldest universities in the world, and the second-oldest university (by consecutive years of existence) in Germany.
 Famous alumni include Leibniz, Goethe, Ranke, Nietzsche, Wagner, Cai Yuanpei, Angela Merkel, Raila Odinga, and Tycho Brahe; the university is, additionally, associated with nine Nobel laureates.

 With over 11,000 students, the Chemnitz University of Technology is the third largest university in Saxony.

 Established in 1765, the Freiberg University of Mining and Technology, located in the former mining town of Freiberg, is the oldest university of mining and metallurgy in the world.

 Saxony is home to several Max Planck Institutes and research institutions of the Fraunhofer Society, and one of the two main campuses of the German National Library is located in Leipzig.